waynodiablo/Oystercard/pills/bower.md

 Let's check everything is okay, run `node -v` and `bower -v` and make sure they both return a version number.

-Now lets get some boilerplate working.
+Now let's get some boilerplate working.
 Make a new directory, cd into it then run:

 ```
 npm install --save-dev bower